amber-falcon-games/darkerzard-tcg/README.md

 # Darkerzard TCG

-A fan made game application that simulates opening Pokêmon packs and collecting cards
+A fan made game application that simulates opening Pokêmon packs and collecting cards.

+## Getting started

+Run the application using `make start`.